System Design Space

 Technology Layer

-Infrastructure nodes, system software, networks and technical services on which applications run.
+Nodes, system software, networks, and technology services on which applications run.

 NodeSystem SoftwareTechnology Service